List of battlecruisers of Russia: Kronshtadt class

 In the 1930s the Soviets began development of a large cruiser (большой крейсер; bol'shoy kreyser) capable of destroying 10000 LT cruisers built to the limits imposed by the Washington Naval Treaty, which the Soviets had not signed.
 Several designs were proposed, but rejected by the Navy before the concept was merged with the small battleship (Battleship 'B') then being designed for service with the Baltic and Black Sea Fleets after the Soviets agreed to follow the terms of the Second London Naval Treaty in 1937.
-The new design was significantly larger and was also tasked with dealing with German pocket battleships.
+The new design was significantly larger and was also tasked with dealing with Germany's so-called "pocket battleships".
 Four were ordered shortly afterward, but the beginning of the Great Purge in August 1937 hindered the completion of the design process and the project was cancelled in early 1938 after being criticized as too weak in comparison to foreign ships.

 The Navy, however, still had a requirement for a ship capable of defeating enemy cruisers and the original concept was revived as Project 69.
 The proposed size of the ship continually escalated as the requirement was revised to allow it to fight larger ships like the German Scharnhorst-class battleships.
 The preliminary design was finally approved in January 1939 and two ships were laid down in November 1939, before the detailed design had even been approved.

 The Project 69 ships were intended to use a newly designed 305 mm gun in a new triple turret, but they were both well behind schedule when Joseph Stalin asked the Germans in February 1940 if any triple 283 mm turrets were available for purchase under the German–Soviet Commercial Agreement.
 When they said no, he then asked if any twin 380 mm turrets were available instead.
-Krupp had six incomplete turrets on hand that had originally been ordered before the war to rearm the Scharnhorst-class battleships, but they had been cancelled after the start of World War II.
+Krupp had six incomplete 380mm SK C/34 turrets available that had originally been ordered before the war to rearm the two vessels of the Scharnhorst-class, but which were not used when the plan was cancelled after the start of World War II.
 A preliminary purchase agreement was made to buy 12 guns and six turrets later that month, well before any studies were made to see if the substitution was even possible.
 It was later determined that they could be used, so the agreement was finalized in November 1940 with the deliveries scheduled from October 1941 to 28 March 1943.

 "Project 69-I" ("Importnyi" – Imported) modified the two ships to use the German guns, even though they still lacked data for the turrets and their barbettes.
 The detailed design was supposed to be completed by 15 October 1941, but it was rendered moot when the Germans invaded the Soviet Union in June.
 Neither ship had progressed very far at that time and both had been damaged during the war, so they were ordered scrapped on 24 March 1947 after some thought had been given to completing Kronshtadt as either an aircraft carrier or a mother ship for whalers.